Thank you for a wonderful festival!

 Submissions now open for Luminato’s Artists in Residence 2022 programme.

 Explore the Access Hub

-Luminato is working hard to bring accessibility into the centre of what we do and we know this is a deep process that requires a long-term commitment.
+Luminato Festival Toronto is working hard to bring accessibility into the centre of what we do.
+We know this is a deep process that requires a long-term commitment.
 We are excited to share the Access Hub with you.

 Luminato Festival Toronto acknowledges that the land we gather on is the traditional territory of the Mississaugas of the Credit, the Chippewa and the Anishinaabeg, The Haudenosaunee Confederacy, the Wendat Confederacy, and all Indigenous peoples, both known and unknown.
-This territory is subject to Treaty 13 and the Dish With One Spoon Wampum Belt Covenant and is home to many diverse First Nations, Inuit and Métis peoples from across Turtle Island.
+This territory is subject to Treaty 13 and the Dish With One Spoon Wampum Belt Covenant and is home to many First Nations, Inuit and Métis peoples from across Turtle Island.
 Luminato acknowledges our responsibilities to these territorial agreements and to peaceably share and care for the resources of this land while aspiring to embody the treaties through our actions, relationship-building, and our programs.
-Luminato is grateful to have the opportunity to work with many diverse Indigenous nations on this territory and other guests to this land.

-- In the Wake of Progress In The Wake of Progress June 15, 2021
+- What Climate Change Looks Like through the Photographer’s Lens In The Wake of Progress October 5, 2021

 - Not a “New World”: We Were Here Built on Genocide September 14, 2021

 - Who Wrote Canada’s History?
 The real story of first contact.
 Built on Genocide